cooper/uic/2/uic.md

 ### 1.1.
 Message length

 Messages have neither a character limit nor a byte limit.
+However, UIC server software may implement limits as necessary.

 ### 1.2.
 Separation of messages